JadenQ/Cloud-Computing-Security-ProjectPage/report.md

 - Process activities such as execve and clone system calls
 - Network activities such as accept, connect, and send

 Or, all the Kubernetes activities like configmap, manipulating pods etc. should all be considered as normal.

+Anomaly detection systems often rely on system call sequences to characterize the normal behavior of applications under stable operation.
+Once the detection tool has been established, subsequent events are analyzed to identify deviations, in the assumption that anomalies represent evidence of an attack

 ###### How Falco detect?